hicder/hChat/README.md

 This is the special type of server that only communicates with hClient.
 Like hClient, it exchanges message by Python [pickle](https://docs.python.org/2/library/pickle.html).

+### IRC Client

+This is used to communicate with IRC Server.

+Commands supported:
+- JOIN
+- WHOIS
+- LIST